Que sais-je?

+However, after having exhausted general topics, the series began to take an interest in more and more specialized subjects (for example The Laser in Dermatology and Aesthetics, Sperm, or Factoring), which caused the public to be estranged from the series and led to a drop in sales at the end of the century.
+Finally, the collection offloaded two-thirds of its catalog to concentrate on 700 titles.

 The series is similar to other series such as Collection 128 published by Armand Colin in France, Découvertes Gallimard published by Éditions Gallimard, the Very Short Introductions published by Oxford University Press and C.H.
 Beck Wissen published by Verlag C.H.
 Beck.

-However, after having exhausted the general themes, the Que sais-je?
-Begin to take an interest in more and more specialized subjects (for example The Laser in dermatology and aesthetics, The Sperm or Factoring), which leads to the collection being taken away from the public and to a drop in sales at the end of the century.
-Finally, the collection offloaded two-thirds of its catalog to concentrate on 700 titles.